richardchien/bluetooth-communicator-android/README.md

 // Send a string line to all devices connected mCommunicator.sendLineToAll("Hello, Bluetooth!");

-// Disconnect to a specific device mCommunicator.disconnectToDevice(someDevice);
+// Disconnect to a device
+mCommunicator.disconnectToDevice(aDevice);
 ```

 Please refer to the source code for more information.